Listen to an early demo of Metallica’s “Master of Puppets”

 Recorded in June 1985, the “Master of Puppets” demo is a rawer version of the song, and feels more like a track from Metallica’s first two albums, Kill ‘Em All and Ride the Lightning.

 The deluxe Master of Puppets album reissue will be released on November 10.
-Metallica’s also working on reissues of the next two albums in their discography: 1988’s …And Justice for All and 1991’s self-titled record, aka The Black Album.
+Metallica also is working on reissues of the next two albums in their discography: 1988’s …And Justice for All and 1991’s self-titled record, a.k.a.
+The Black Album.

 Copyright © 2017, ABC Radio.
 All rights reserved.